initxlab/ngd-api-server/README.md

 ```
 git clone https://github.com/initxlab/ngd-api-server.git
 ```

 **Download Composer dependencies**

 You need [Composer](https://getcomposer.org/download/) to complete the process.
-Then inside the newly cloned folder run the below in install dependencies from the composer.lock file :
+Then inside the newly cloned folder run the below to install dependencies from the composer.lock file :

 ```
 composer install
 ```

 **Configure the .env (or .env.local) File**

 Open the `.env` file and edit the entry `DATABASE_URL` with your environment config.